Tefalk/project_twitter/README.md

 Description of using git to make changes to the Heroku code

-Commit your code (after making changes by editing bot.js).
+Commit your code (after making changes by editing bot.js, this github version is not current, see project_twitter folder).
 $ git add .
 $ git commit -am "commiting the code"
 Send to heroku!